pgpkeys-eu/hockeypuck/contrib/docker-compose/standalone/README.md

 Other platforms may work but will require some customization.
 At minimum, docker and docker-compose (v1.5 or later) must be installed in advance.

+# Migration of existing deployments (!BREAKING CHANGES!)

+If you have already created a standalone deployment you will need to migrate from nginx to haproxy.

+* `cd` into this directory
+* BACK UP EVERYTHING by incanting `cp -a . /path/to/somewhere/safe/`
+* Incant `./mksite.bash` to apply the migrations to your configuration settings
+* Incant `./mkconfig.bash` to create the haproxy configuration files

+If you have made changes to the default nginx configuration, you will need to port these changes to haproxy.
+Please open a ticket in the hockeypuck github project if you require assistance.

+* Incant `docker-compose down` to free up listening ports
+* Incant `docker rm --force standalone_nginx_1` to fully remove nginx
+* Incant `docker-compose up -d` to bring up the new deployment

+Once this is working, you can remove your nginx configuration by deleting the `nginx` subdirectory.

 # Installation

 * (Optional) Register a DNS name for your server's public IP address.